JetBrains/android/manual-tests/resources-manager.md

 [entertainment]: res/resources-manager/screenshots/category_entertainment.png
 [checkimport]: res/resources-manager/screenshots/check_result_dnd_import.png
 [import_hierachy]: res/resources-manager/screenshots/import_hierarchy.png
+n
 ## Use resources

+### Open a drawable

+   1. Reuse the project from the step above with the imported images.
+       - (If the step above failed, just ensure that you have 2 png files named icon_category_entertainment.png), with one in the res/drawable directory and the other in res/drawable-xhdpi)

+   2. Open the "Resource Manager" tool window.
+   3. Click on the "Drawable" tab.
+       - A drawable named icon_category_entertainment should be showing like in

+       ![checkimport]

+   4. Double click on it.
+      -  This following view should appear:

+       ![drawable_tab_l2]

+   5. Double click on "default".
+      - A new editor with the image "icon_category_entertainment.xml" should open.
+   6. Click the left arrow  "<--".
+      - The view from step 3 should appear.

 ### Open a layout

 1. Create a new project wih an empty activity OR reuse the one created above.
-2. Open the "Resources" tool window.
+2. Open the "Resource Manager" tool window.
 3. Click on the "Layout" tab.
     - A layout named activity_main should be showing

     ![layout_tab]

 4. Double click on it.
-   -  This following view should appear:

-    ![layout_tab_l2]

-5. Double click on "default".
    - A new editor with the file "activity_main.xml" should open.

-6. Click the left arrow  "<--".
+5. Click the left arrow  "<--".
    - The view from step 3 should appear.

+### Open in Resource Manager

+  1. From the project tree, right click on the activity_main.xml file
+  2. Check that "Show In Resource Manager" option appears and click on it
+   ![open_in]

+  3. The resource manager should open with the activity_main file selected (The layout tab might not show as selected but this is a known issue)
+   ![layout_tab]

 ### Create an Image View